rusansor/edem2021/README.md

 ### IDE tool to develop in Java language the Kafka applications
 * Follow this [link]( https://www.jetbrains.com/idea/download) to install **IntelliJ Idea**.
 Choose the right version depending on your operative system (Windows, Mac or Linux), and then choose the **Community** free of charge edition.

+### Get source code exercises

+You can just directly download the zip file and unzip it: https://github.com/rusansor/edem2021/archive/refs/heads/main.zip Or you can use the git command in your Windows, Mac or Linux console:

 ## Ensure Kafka runs OK in your local environment
 * Follow/execute this [Kafka steps](https://github.com/rusansor/edem2021/tree/main/1-Kakfa-Producer-Consumer-API/Exercises/Class), just until the second console command "docker-compose ps", to validate that your Kafka is up and running OK.
 At this moment you do not need to understand the steps, they will be covered in theory&practice during the training sessions.